The $\mathbf{P}$-Completeness of Inverted Index Traversal: On the Complexity of Evaluating Boolean Query DAGs: The Retrieval Language LR

-We now analyze the expressive power of $\mathcal{L}_R$.
+We now analyze the evaluation complexity of $\mathcal{L}_R$.
 We define the decision problem \textsc{Retrieve}$(\mathcal{I}, Q)$ as returning \textsc{True} if the result set for query DAG $Q$ under Index $\mathcal{I}$ is non-empty, and \textsc{False} otherwise.
-To show that language $\mathcal{L}_R$ is capable of representing any tractable computation, we first prove that its decision problem is \textbf{P-Hard} (i.e., at least as hard as any problem in $\mathbf{P}$).
+To show that evaluating $\mathcal{L}_R$ requires the full computational power of polynomial-time execution, we first prove that its decision problem is \textbf{P-Hard} (i.e., at least as hard as any problem in $\mathbf{P}$).

 \begin{theorem}[P-Hardness] The \textsc{Retrieve} Problem is P-Hard. \end{theorem}

 \begin{proof} We proceed by a LogSpace reduction from the \textbf{Circuit Value Problem (CVP)}, the canonical $\mathbf{P}$-Complete problem~\cite{ladner1975circuit}.
 An instance of CVP consists of a Boolean Circuit $C$ with inputs assigned truth values, and the goal is to determine the output of the circuit.